Central Institute of Brackishwater Aquaculture: Finfish Culture Division (FCD)

 FCD deals with brackish water fish such as Asian Seabass, Mullets, King fish and Milk fish with special emphasis on domestication, production under controlled conditions, spawning, breeding, maturation and broodstock management.

 Nutrition, Genetics and Biotechnology Division (NGBD)

 The principal focus of NGBD is fish feed development such as Crab feed, Seabass feed, Shrimp feed, Fish meal & fish oil replacement.
 The Division also conducts research on Genetics and Biotechnology.

 Aquatic Animal Health and Environment Division (AAHED)

 One of the 2005-07 studies estimated the national loss of shrimp production at 48717 metric tonnes of product and the economic loss due to diseases at Rs.
 1022.13 crore per year.
-AAHED focusses on research to eliminate/minimise the aquatic health concerns due to Viral and bacterial diseases.
+AAHED focuses on research to eliminate/minimise the aquatic health concerns due to Viral and bacterial diseases.